 Did New Jersey choose to expand its Medicaid program?

 Yes.
-New Jersey will expand its Medicaid program in 2014 to cover households with incomes up to 133 percent of the federal poverty level.
-That works out to about $15,800 a year for individuals or $32,500 for a family of four.
+New Jersey expanded its Medicaid program to cover households with incomes up to 133 percent of the federal poverty level.
+For 2015, that works out to $16,105 a year for individuals or $32,913 for a family of four.
 Learn more here about your options.